 Emil Maurice joined the Nazi Party in 1919 (member No. 19).
 He became a close friend of Adolf Hitler and in 1920 became head of his bodyguard at public meetings.
 According to Alan Bullock, the author of Hitler: A Study in Tyranny (1962): "The strong-arm squades were first formed in the summer of 1920, under the command of an ex-convict and watchmaker, Emil Maurice, but their definitive organization dates from August 1921, when a so-called Gymmnastic and Sports Division was set up inside the Party."
 This group eventually became known as the Sturmabteilung (Storm Detachment).
-William L. Shirer, the author of The Rise and Fall of the Third Reich (1960) points out: "The storm troopers, outfitted in brown uniforms, were recruited largely from the freebooters of the free corps and placed under the command of Johann Ulrich Klintzich."
+(1)

-On 14th February 1926 the Bamberg Party Congress took place.
-This was Hitler's attempt to negotiate a new Nazi Party program.
+On 14th February 1926, Röhm attended the Bamberg Party Congress where Adolf Hitler attempted to settle to Nazi Party program.
 There had been a clash of opinion between northern and southern leaders about future policy.
 Ernst Röhm, Gregor Strasser and Joseph Goebbels represented the urban, socialist, revolutionary trend, whereas Gottfried Feder reflected rural, racialist and populist ideas.
 At the conference Hitler made a two-hour speech where he opposed the socialism of Röhm, Goebbels and Strasser.
 He argued that the NSDAP must not help Communist-inspired movements.
+(11)

-The authors of The Third Reich (1987) have argued: "Pfeffer added orderliness and traditional army drill to SA formations to try to give parade-ground impressiveness and the glamour of a military appearance.
+It has been argued: "Pfeffer added orderliness and traditional army drill to SA formations to try to give parade-ground impressiveness and the glamour of a military appearance.
 His object was to make the SA an instrument of propaganda rather than a gang of bullies.
 It was Pfeffer who trained the SA in the mass parades and salutes with the raised arm, and the massed shout Heil Hitler! that became a feature of Party rallies."
-However, Pfeffer found Hitler difficult to work with as he was unable to discuss issues: "Hitler gets a cue to something he is interested in - but that's something different every day... then he takes over the conversation and the point of the discussion is shelved."
-Pfeffer gradually lost respect for Hitler and began describing him as "that flabby Austrian."
+(14)

 When Adolf Hitler became Chancellor in 1933 Ernst Röhm made a speech where he stated: "A tremendous victory has been won.
 But not an absolute victory!
 The SA and the SS will not tolerate the German revolution going to sleep and being betrayed at the half-way stage by non-combatants.
 Not for the sake of the SA and SS but for Germany's sake.
 For the SA is the last armed force of the nation, the last defence against communism.
 If the German revolution is wrecked by the reactionary opposition, incompetence, or laziness, the German people will fall into despair and will be an easy prey for the bloodstained frenzy coming from the depths of Asia.
 If these bourgeois simpletons think that the national revolution has already lasted too long, for once we agree with them.
 It is in fact high time the national revolution stopped and became the National Socialist one.
 Whether they like it or not, we will continue our struggle - if they understand at last what it is about - with them; if they are unwilling - without them; and if necessary - against them."